-As the historic spine of the Market, Pike Place has long demonstrated the value and vitality of sharing uses on a street.
+As the historic spine of the Market, Pike Place, the street that runs through the Market from Pike Street to Virginia Street, has long demonstrated the value and vitality of sharing uses on a street.
 However, in the summer, Pike Place is continually overcrowded with both pedestrians and vehicles, while the street remains a critical loading area for vendors who have no alternative locations for receiving deliveries.
-The street must be managed differently to respond to varying seasonal and time-of-day use, deliveries and set up, supporting the functional needs of the Market - while ensuring that Pike Place supports the Market experience for vendors and customers.
-We should assume responsibility for the management of the street to improve the experience of visiting the Market, preserve access for critical business needs, and increase capacity for a greater range of activities to serve a growing number of residents and visitors.
+The street must be managed differently to respond to varying seasonal and time-of-day use, deliveries and set up, and supporting the functional needs of the Market - while ensuring that Pike Place supports the Market experience for vendors and customers.
+We should assume responsibility for the management of the street to improve the experience of visiting the Market, preserve access for critical business needs. and increase capacity for a greater range of activities to serve a growing number of residents and visitors.